padilha/biclustlib/README.md

 ## Example of use

 ## Citation
-If you use biclustlib in a scientific publication, we would appreciate citations of our paper where this library was originally proposed:
+If you use biclustlib in a scientific publication, we would appreciate citations of our paper where this library was originally proposed.

-Padilha, V. A. & Campello, R. J. G. B. (2017).
+To cite biclustlib use: Padilha, V. A. & Campello, R. J. G. B. (2017).
 A systematic comparative evaluation of biclustering techniques. *BMC Bioinformatics*, 18(1):55.

 For TeX/LaTeX:

-    @article{padilha2017systematic,
+    @article{padilha2017,
       title={A systematic comparative evaluation of biclustering techniques}, author={Padilha, Victor A and Campello, Ricardo J G B}, journal={BMC Bioinformatics},